RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart2.md

 ![Greeting]({% image_path catalog-goal.png %}){:width="700px"}

-Flow the steps below to create **Cross-origin resource sharing (CORS)** based route.
+Follow the steps below to create **Cross-origin resource sharing (CORS)** based route.
 CORS is a mechanism that allows restricted resources on a web page to be requested from another domain outside the domain from which the first resource was served.

 Create **CORSProvider** class in _src/main/java/com/redhat/coolstore_ of **inventory** project to allow restricted resources on a _catalog_ service.
 Copy the following all codes in the class: